-This asset sale and debt restructurings improve the working capital position of the Company, reducing the Company's working capital deficiency to \$(1,016,105) as compared to \$(6,052,281) as of December 31, 2011.
+This asset sale and debt restructurings improve the working capital position of the Company, reducing the Company's working capital deficiency to \$(2,294,894) as compared to \$(6,052,281) as of December 31, 2011.
 However due to the Company's continued operating losses and business transition away from certain military related product sales, the Company expects to see a further short-term rise in the Company's working capital deficiency.

 The following discussion and analysis should be read in conjunction with the consolidated financial statements and related notes appearing elsewhere in our annual report on Form 10-K for the year ended December 31, 2011.
-During the six months ending June 30, 2012 and the years ended December 31, 2011 and 2010, the Company has been unable to generate cash flows other than its recent asset sales, sufficient to support its operations and has been dependent on term debt financings, equity financings, revolving credit financing and most recently asset sales.
+During the nine months ending September 30, 2012 and the years ended December 31, 2011 and 2010, the Company has been unable to generate cash flows other than its recent asset sales, sufficient to support its operations and has been dependent on term debt financings, equity financings, revolving credit financing and most recently asset sales.
 The Company will remain dependent on outside sources of funding until its results of operations provide positive cash flows.
 There can be no assurance that the Company will be able to generate cash from those sources in the future.
 The Company's independent auditors issued a going concern paragraph in their reports for the years ended December 31, 2011 and 2010.
 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 This basis of accounting contemplates the recovery of the Company's assets and the satisfaction of liabilities in the normal course of business.
 These financial statements do not include any adjustments to the specific amounts and classifications of assets and liabilities, which might be necessary should the Company be unable to continue as a going concern.
-With the Company's current level of funding and ongoing losses from operations, substantial doubt exists about its ability to continue as a going concern.
+With the Company's current level of funding and ongoing losses from operations, as well as the fact we are current in breach of certain covenants with our senior lender and their lack of agreement to issue a waiver or enter into a forbearance agreement with us, substantial doubt exists about its ability to continue as a going concern.